senscience/notebooks/README.md

 # FAIR² Portal Open Jupyter Notebooks

 Welcome to the repository for **Open Jupyter Notebooks** supporting the **FAIR² Data Packages**.
-Each notebook provides an example of how to access and analyze the **FAIR² Data Package** associated with published **Open Data Articles**.
+Each notebook provides an example of how to access and analyze the **FAIR² Data Package** associated with published **FAIR² Data Articles**.
 These notebooks demonstrate workflows for interacting with FAIR²-compliant datasets, enabling researchers to explore, visualize, and integrate data into their research.

 ## 📚 About FAIR² Data Packages